xAstroBoy/FNAF-Security-Breach-Trainer/README.md

 Feel free to use the generated SDK and add more features/goodies to this trainer or for your own purpose!

+Until DX12 Support is supported, to use this trainer, make sure to run the game with this parameter

+-dx11

+Then use any DLL Injector to load the trainer in the game, it will show up immediately.

 TODO :